aidsplus/Antares/README.md

 ## Antares Private

 Antares Private is a project with one of the best features available, having a sophisticated menu with several configuration options to improve your aim.
 It is necessary to obtain customized hardware, you need to check the values on discord.
+*Has better security

 ```
 ├── Aimbot